MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Create-volume-stripe.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Create volume stripe
+# create volume stripe

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Creates a striped volume using two or more specified dynamic disks.
+creates a striped volume using two or more specified dynamic disks.

-> [!IMPORTANT]
+> [!importANT]
-> For Windows Vista, this DiskPart command is only available in the Windows Vista Ultimate, Windows Vista Enterprise, and Windows Vista Business editions.
+> for Windows Vista, this DiskPart command is only available in the Windows Vista Ultimate, Windows Vista Enterprise, and Windows Vista Business editions.